Using website addresses and bookmarks

 The saved bookmark

-After we have saved the bookmark we can see a link for the website in the Bookmark Bar.
+After we have saved the bookmark we can see a link for the website in the Bookmark Bar, which is found just below the address bar on the browser page.

-The next time we want to open the ABC website we could select this link to go straight to there without needing to enter the address.
+The next time we want to open the ABC website, we can click on this link to go straight to there without needing to enter the address.

 In the next activity, Searching websites, you'll find out how to look for something on a specific website.